-The findings are significant because heart disease causes about 75% of deaths in patients who have diabetes, but not everyone has obvious risk factors, such as smoking, high glucose levels, high cholesterol levels, or high blood pressure.
+Researchers say the findings are significant because heart disease causes about 75% of deaths in patients who have diabetes, but not everyone has obvious risk factors, such as smoking, high glucose levels, high cholesterol levels, or high blood pressure.

 Patients with obvious risk factors can be treated, but for the patients who don’t have obvious risk factors, their first indictor of heart disease is often in the form of a heart attack or stroke – or even death.

 Current methods to measure plaque buildup are invasive and costly, and are not used to screen patients who don’t display signs of heart disease.
-However, the coronary computed tomography angiography (CCTA) offers a new and less invasive way to screen these patients for heart disease.
+However, the coronary computed tomography angiography (CCTA) offers a new, and less invasive way to screen these patients for heart disease.

-In diabetic patients without any symptoms of heart disease, their BMI could be used to determine if they need a CT scan to screen for plaque buildup.
 Findings from the study may also change the way diabetic patients are treated.
 Current diabetic management strategies include three options: